-The 1400 can be used on the same telephone line as a telephone answering device, such as an answering machine, fax machine, or modem.
-This feature allows you to call in to the 1400 and bypass the answering device.
-Default setting is Off [disabled].
+The 1800 can be used on the same telephone line as a telephone answering device, such as an answering machine, fax machine, or modem.
+This feature allows you to call in to 1800 and bypass the answering device.

 To use TAD: